 Save yourself the expenses and labor by considering these simple ways to update your brown kitchen:

 Nothing says an outdated kitchen like walls upon walls of upper cabinetry to store cookware and dishes.
-If you want to open up your kitchen space but don’t have room to spread outwards, take it upwards.
-Consider replacing the upper cabinetry with open shelving and place dishware and some decorative items in them.
+If you want to open up your kitchen space but don’t have room to spread it outwards, take it upwards.
+Consider replacing the upper cabinetry with open shelving and placing dishware and some decorative items in them.

 Various options for your countertop surfaces are available, so swap the cheap vinyl or tile-and-grout.
 There’s something for your style and budget, from natural stone selections like granite and marble to solid surfaces with polymers and resin.

 If your budget can’t handle new cabinetry, consider painting and staining what you already have.
 You can choose to cover up dingy-colored or outdated wood cabinets with a bold blue or a dark, modern black finish.

 Besides painting, you can also update the cabinetry hardware.
 Go bold with gold or brass handles and knobs, or stay traditional with bulky chrome handles.

 If your flooring has you moored in the past, consider switching out the traditional linoleum or vinyl flooring with wood, stone, or tile.
 The latter materials will boost your home’s value and last longer.